-Netherlands bars Turkish foreign minister's plane from landing
+Protests after Netherlands bars Turkish FM

 Story highlights

-- Turkish Foreign Minister Mevlut Cavusoglu was set to address political rally in Rotterdam
+- Turkish FM says his nation will respond with "10 times more action"

-- Turkish President has provoked controversy with his comparisons of allies to Nazis.
+- The Turkish President has provoked controversy by comparing allies to Nazis

-(CNN)The Netherlands barred a plane carrying Turkey's foreign minister from landing to stop him from addressing a political rally Saturday in Rotterdam.
+(CNN)Protests broke out in Rotterdam and in front of Dutch diplomatic missions in Turkey on Saturday after the Netherlands barred a plane carrying Turkey's foreign minister from landing to stop him from addressing a political rally in the port city.

 The Dutch government announced that Foreign Minister Mevlut Cavusoglu's flight permit was revoked amid concerns over public order at the expected large gathering of Turkish expatriates.

-Note: Correction: A previous version of this story misstated the nature of Dutch far-right Freedom Party leader Geert Wilders' campaign.
-He is campaigning in the Netherlands' general election for greater party representation in the House of Representatives.